Command Line in EK9

 Language Server

-The compiler can be used just as a 'language server', in this mode it does not produce an executable as an output; but it does complete the 'front end' phase of compilation and provides diagnostics.
+The compiler can be used as a Language Server, in this mode it does not produce an executable as an output; but it does complete the 'front end' phase of compilation (up to PRE_IR_CHECKS) and provides real-time diagnostics to your editor.

 -ls Use compiler as a 'Language Server' only with stdin/stdout as the protocol channel.